Victoria River Downs Station: Camfield Station

 Camfield Station was also once an outstation of Victoria Downs, now owned by the Australian Agricultural Company.
 This station occupies an area of 2790 km2 and was won in a ballot in 1952 by Paul Vanderleer before having a series of owners, then was finally acquired by AACo. in 2004.

 Pigeon Hole

 Pigeon Hole Station (181,100 ha) was until 2000 an outstation of Victoria River Downs.
 Pigeon Hole is as of 2023 an Aboriginal settlement, inhabited by Gurindji and Ngarinyman people.
+In August 2024 it was formally renamed Nitjpurru, its Bilinarra language name and the name of a billabong just north of the community.

 In late February to early March 2023, heavy rains fell over the area.
 The upper Victoria River exceeded major flood levels at Kalkarindji, and evacuations were ordered for residents of Daguragu, Kalkarindji, Pigeon Hole, and Palumpa.
 First, Daguaragu and Pigeon Hole were fully evacuated to Kalkarindji, whence two aeroplanes of the Australian Defence Force carried evacuees out of Kalkarindji to Katherine.
 They then travelled by bus to Darwin, to be accommodated at the Centre of National Resilience in Howard Springs.